ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 .. note::

-  The IRC channels are not considered official communication channels anymore.
+  IRC channels are no longer considered official communication channels.
 Please use the Forum and Matrix instead.

 General channels
 ----------------